kirmiziben10/beun-downloader/README.md

 # beun-downloader
-This is a simple code for auto-matically downloading videos from beun servers.
+This is a simple code for auto-matically downloading videos from beun(Bülent Ecevit University) servers.
 There is a manual work to be done but it eases the process.